 Greg’s Mum did the cake, and we stole the idea of having photos of our parents and grandparents on their wedding days from my brother and sister in law.
 We loved the idea of making the important people and values central in the day.

-The venue was gorgeous.
+was gorgeous.
 We were left to decorate the whole place by ourselves and exactly how we wanted.
 I was very emotional leaving the venue on the Friday – it looked better than I had imagined it would!
 Mainly thanks to help from our friends and family, plus the planning Greg and I did together.
 My parents live in Dorset and the area is so beautiful, we couldn’t not get married there.
 Greg is Catholic and it just so happened that the nearest chapel was absolutely gorgeous.
 Intimate, so our friends and family were literally within touching distant, beautiful for it to feel super special and big enough for everyone to fit!

 We wanted a beautiful, but chilled day.
 So whimsical, informal décor was important.
 Natural flowers, candles in cut glass candlesticks and trees with planters full of colourful flowers, along the sides of the barn.
 We wanted everyone to get to know each other, so we used long tables, sharing platters for starters, roast joints on each table and a desert table, and crossword clue table names (made by Greg) for people to work out.